 Priceline has a lot of rivals when it comes to booking travel accommodations online.
-Here are ten of the most popular Priceline alternatives.
+Here are nine of the most popular Priceline alternatives.

 Orbitz is noted for being one of the most reliable websites like Priceline, in terms of having high customer satisfaction and quality customer service.
 Its "Orbucks" program allows you to earn on-site currency by making bookings, or by finding the same itinerary on a competitor's website at a lower price.
 You can then use "Orbucks" to save money on your bookings.

 Expedia is another Priceline alternative that a lot of people use.
 Like Orbitz.com, Expedia has a rewards program that gives you coupons as you book hotels, flights, car rentals, cruises, or vacation packages.
 You can then use these coupons to save on future bookings.
 Expedia also has an "unpublished rates" function that lets you save on hotel bookings... as long as you're okay with leaving the exact hotel and rooms up to chance.

 We have an Expedia course that can teach you how to use this website, if you're interested in learning more.